Webhook Setup Guide

 Webhook Payload Format

-Atomik expects a JSON body with two fields:
+Atomik expects a JSON body with these fields:

 | Field | Type | Required | Description |